Franchovy/Playdate-Guides/README.md

 ## Introduction

-The Playdate Console is a handheld retro-style console created by Panic, Inc., a U.S. software and games company based in Seatle.
+The Playdate Console is a handheld retro-style console created by Panic, Inc., a U.S. software and games company based in Portland, Oregon.
 What sets it apart from other modern consoles is its unforgiving 240x400-pixel (un-backlit) screen, it's simple control scheme, and it's smooth _crank_.

 But honestly, who are we kidding, you're probably familiar with the Playdate if you're here.
 Let me just say - **it's an amazing platform for learning game and software development**.
 I personally would have rather paid for the playdate and spent a year making games in different programming languages over a 3-year computer science bachelor's degree, but hey, _that's just like, my opinion, man._